hostjane/hostjane.github.io/_pages/hostjane-roadmap.md

 The Roadmap is based on our Marketplace Terms.

 There are 3 stages to the order process on HostJane.

-In the first stage, Pre-Delivery, a Buyer pays a Seller for their Skill to do a Service⁠—either a regular listing or online lesson⁠—with Payment Protection.
+<span class="green">In the first stage, Pre-Delivery, a Buyer pays a Seller for their Skill to do a Service⁠—either a regular listing or online lesson⁠—with Payment Protection.</span>

 ![](/assets/order-guide.svg)